teresko/palladium/README.md

  - successful password recover
  - successful login (with email or cookie) or logout
  - successful email verification
- - use of expired cookie
+ - use of expired cookie or nonce

 #### `LogLevel::NOTICE`